 As you would guess, steam tends to leak out of a steam turbine at the high pressure end, where steam enters the turbine, and air tends to leak in at the exhaust, where the final stage of the turbine is at 1-3 inHg Absolute pressure (25-27 inHg vacuum).
-Steam turbines are not sealed like pumps, which use flexible packing or mechanical seals, which actually come in contact with the shaft, due to vibration and temperature.
+Steam turbines are not sealed like pumps.
+Pumps use flexible packing or mechanical seals, that actually come in contact with the shaft.
+Steam turbines do not seal this way, due to large swings in operating temperature from cold to running.
 Instead turbines are sealed using steam!

 I took a quite a few photos while the steam turbine was apart for the seal repair, and thought they were interesting enough to put up.
 The steam turbine is a General Electric model A-10.

-Most modern steam turbines are what we call "self-sealing", and that means that they only need to be supplied with sealing steam during startup and shutdown.
-After the turbine reaches a certain load (5-20%), leakoff from the turbine supplies the seal steam and external sources can be shut down.
-If there is any excess leakoff, and the seal steam header pressure gets above the setpoint, a seal steam dump valve opens, and dumps the excess steam into the main condenser.
+Most modern steam turbines are what we call "self-sealing".
+What that means is that they only need to be supplied with sealing steam during startup and shutdown.
+After the turbine reaches a certain load (5-20%), leak-off from the turbine supplies the seal steam, and external sources can be shut down.
+If there is any excess leak-off, and the seal steam supply pressure gets above the setpoint, a seal steam dump valve opens, and dumps the excess steam into the main condenser.

-The symptoms of a failed steam sealing system are these: The seal steam dump valve is 100% open, and you still cannot control the seal steam header pressure (it will still be too high).
-Massive water vapor and condensation coming from the Lube Oil System.
-Increasing Lube Oil Tank level due to steam ingress and water contamination./condensation.
-Time to have a repair outage...
+The symptoms of a failed steam sealing system are these: The seal steam dump valve is 100% open, and seal steam header pressure is still be too high.
+Massive water vapor and condensation coming from the Lube Oil System vents.
+Increasing Lube Oil Tank level due to steam ingress and water contamination/condensation.

 First of all, before any work can begin, the steam turbine must be shut down and allowed to cool.